CTET Mathematics pedagogy: what it tests and how to score it

 • Errors are a resource for teaching.
 The expected teacher response is to understand the reasoning behind a mistake and use it to guide the next step.

-Expect at least one scenario question that hands you a child's specific error and asks what it reveals or what the teacher should do.
+Scenario items that hand you a child's specific error and ask what it reveals, or what the teacher should do next, are standard.
 The answer is almost always "diagnose the underlying misconception", never "penalise" or "re-explain the same way".

 A worked example: diagnosing an error step by step